KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/algorithms.md

 <br/>
 Another way of putting it is: a job can either run until the time slice has run out (this is when the scheduler interrupts the job) or when the job itself yields the processor.
 {{% /notice %}}

-## TO ADD

-The dispatcher should be as fast as possible, since it is invoked during every process switch.
-The time it takes for the dispatcher to stop one process and start another running is known as the dispatch latency.